-Regions should contact the HQ Utilities Unit as early as possible in the application review process when any utility application or proposed variance requires Headquarters approval.
+Regions should contact HQ Utilities as early as possible in the application review process when any utility application or proposed variance requires Headquarters approval.
 Discuss the details of the proposed installation and the reason for the variance to verify what information is required to receive approval of the proposed utility installation.